callicles/VivaldiMonitoringPlay/README.md

 [Here](http://vivaldi-monitoring-demo.herokuapp.com/) is a running demo

+## Test

+To test this app there is a data generator provided in the `PythonDummyDataGenerator` folder.
+To use it, you just have to configure the settings file with the adress where you are deploying this app.

+Then you just have to execute.
+It will clean the dataBase and create a `Python Network` with dummy data in it.

 ## REST API

 _IMPORTANT NOTE_ : As for now the POSTing endpoints do not have a protection of any kind : no authentification or query checking ...